XenTeckzX/FireAnime/README.md

 * This app also works on most Android TV devices but has not been tested so there might be bugs.

 * This application has been developed by only 1 person, so it might take longer to fix bugs and add new features.
-* Im also new to android development so don’t expect any miracles.

 # Credits
 * Libraries